Home

 By the estimate of anthropologists, humans started cooking food anywhere between 30,000 and 250,000 years ago (1), though our distant ancestors first walked this earth 3 to 5 million years ago.

 Before this we largely ate like our closest genetic ancestors, the Bonobos (2).
-We thrived for Milena on a diet of raw fruits and vegetables.
+We thrived for Milena on a low fat diet of raw fruits and vegetables.

-As our diets have strayed farther from this ideal, our health has declined precipitously to its current low of an overweight society dying at a rate of 36 percent from atherosclerosis related problems and 22 percent from cancer.
+As our diets have strayed farther from this ideal, our health has declined precipitously.
+At our current low, 36 percent of our overweight population dies from atherosclerosis-related problems and a further 22 percent die of cancer.

 The benefits of returning to a healthy raw food diet are increasingly becoming known, but many raw foodists take the wrong track, aping the fatty standard American diet instead of copying nature, and endangering their health as a result.